-Goal: Cul tivate a Positive, Supporti ve, and Growth-oriented v Workplace Objective Action Steps Indicators Responsibility/Timeline Support professional development opportunities.
+Goal: Cultivate a Positive, Supportive, and Growth-oriented Workplace Objective Action Steps Indicators Responsibility/Timeline Support professional development opportunities.
 Identify and encourage participation in opportunities.
-Provide training opportunities for SIROW personnel, such as the LGBTQ+ Equity training.
+Provide training opportunities for SIROW personnel.
 Number and type of opportunities provided.
 Number of SIROW employees provided opportunities.
 SIROW Director, Associate Director, and lead researchers work toward this objective on a continuous basis with support and input from the broader SIROW team.
 Provide about \$5,000 per year in SIROW funding to support participation in opportunities.
 Amount of funding provided to support these opportunities, including travel costs.
-Support diversity, equity, and inclusion within SIROW.
-Convene a SIROW DEI committee to lead activities to support diversity, equity, and inclusion within SIROW.
+Support belongingness and representation of numerous backgrounds and sources of expertise within SIROW.
+Convene a committee to support belongingness and representation of numerous backgrounds and sources of expertise.
 Number of committee members and duration of membership.
 Number and type of committee initiatives, activities, and deliverables.
 Committee led by the SIROW Associate Director and one SIROW faculty member.
 Create an improved structured SIROW onboarding process.
 A manualized SIROW onboarding process.
 One SIROW faculty member leads manualization with input from lead researchers.
 Expand recognition and acknowledgement of SIROW employees' accomplishments.
 Nominate SIROW employees for university and SBS awards.
 Recognize SIROW employees in the SIROW Voice newsletter.
 Number of nominations and nominees.
 Number of awards.
 Number of employees recognized.
 One SIROW faculty member leads efforts to identify opportunities for recognition and the development and submission of nomination packages.
 Support work-personal life balance of SIROW employees.
 Encourage use of paid vacation hours, including for personal time off to support mental health and well-being.
 Number of vacation hours taken.
 Number of employees exceeding the university limit for carrying over vacation hours.
-SIROW project leads and supervisors work toward this objective on a continuous basis with support and input from the broader SIROW team and one SIROW employee charged with Provide self-care and co-worker supportive activities.
-Number of activities and employees participating. providing relevant information and resources.
+SIROW project leads and supervisors work toward this objective on a continuous basis with support and input from the broader SIROW team and one Provide self-care and co-worker supportive activities.
+Number of activities and employees participating.
+SIROW employee charged with providing relevant information and resources.
+SIROW Strategic Plan 2024-2028